jil258/cse15l-lab-reports/lab1.md

    ```
    * home
    * cd with a path to en-us.txt file result in error
-   * the error occurs since cd is shorten from change directory while en-us.txt is a file and not a directory.
+   * The error occurs since cd is shorten from change directory while en-us.txt is a file and not a directory.

 ## ls
 1. **ls** with no argument